syncfusion-content/wpf-docs/wpf/SfSmithChart/Axes.md

 ## Horizontal Axis

 Horizontal axis scale is used to measure normalized resistance value.
-This axis should range from zero to positive infinitive only.
-It will not allow negative value.

 The following topics explain in detail about the axis and its parts.